Yecats/GameDevTutorials/tutorials/Unity/How-to-make-a-configurable-camera-with-the-new-Input-System/readme.md

 1. Understand key concepts of the new Input System.
 2. Have a configurable camera that can be customized for your game.

+## Prerequisites
+This tutorial assumes you have basic knowledge of how Unity works.
+It does not cover the basics, such as what a GameObject is, a component, when Start is called, etc.

 > You can clone this repository to get the starter project and follow along!